trezor/trezor-firmware/python/docs/transaction-format.md

     optional uint32 version = 4;           // transaction version
     optional uint32 lock_time = 5;         // transaction lock_time
     optional uint32 expiry = 6;            // only for Decred and Zcash
-    optional bool overwintered = 7;        // only for Zcash
     optional uint32 version_group_id = 8;  // only for Zcash, nVersionGroupId when overwintered is set
     optional uint32 timestamp = 9;         // only for Peercoin, transaction timestamp
     optional uint32 branch_id = 10;        // only for Zcash, BRANCH_ID when overwintered is set